davidesala/ecnmr/README.md

 ```

 # Demo
-Detailed instructions to run `ecnmr.py` can be found typing
+Detailed instructions to run `ecnmr.py` can be obtained by typing
 ```
 python ecnmr.py -h
 ```